varabyte/kobweb/README.md

     }
 }
 ```

-The way you define a variant block is otherwise identical to a `ComponentStyle`.
-What you are actually doing is defining
-an additional style which will only be applied on top of the base style.

-#### Defining a custom widget

 Variants can be particularly useful if you're defining a custom widget that has default styles, but you want to give
 callers an easy way to deviate from it in special cases.